10 Ways how to stop gambling addiction

 Motivation in addiction recovery goes up and down.
 Since successful recovery from gambling addiction requires a great deal of motivation, it’s useful to make a gratitude list on a daily basis.

-To write a gratitude list take a piece of paper or use a phone or tablet and start with “I’m grateful for”.
-Then, start listing all the positive things for which you are thankful, and that also shows how far you’ve come.
+To write a gratitude list, take a piece of paper or use a phone or tablet and start with “I’m grateful for”.
+Then, start listing all the positive things for which you are thankful, and that shows how far you’ve come.
 A gratitude list is usually concise, simple, and includes something from different aspects of a person’s life.

-Sometimes these valuable things are unnoticeable.
+In other words, a gratitude list contains anything that a person finds value in their life.
+At times, these valuable things are unnoticeable.
 That’s why it’s important to take a few moments to think about every form of progress made, even if it doesn’t seem like a big deal at first glance.

 Making a gratitude list boosts motivation levels, increases confidence, and reduces cravings for gambling.